Voice of the People of Tunisia

 The Voice of the People of Tunisia (صوت شعب تونس Ṣawt Sha‘b Tūnis; La voix du peuple tunisien) is a Tunisian political party, founded in June 2014 by Larbi Nasra, a media entrepreneur, founder and former owner of Hannibal TV station and in-law of former President Zine El Abidine Ben Ali.
 The name is a reference to the advertising slogan of Nasra's TV station.
-The party's 6 members in the Constituent Assembly had defected from other parties.
-Larbi Nasra is the party's candidate in the 2014 presidential election.
+The party's six members in the Constituent Assembly had defected from other parties.
+Larbi Nasra was the party's candidate in the 2014 presidential election.